Former city pub could become offices

 A former pub could become offices after plans were put in to Norwich City Council.

-The building, on Drayton Road, Mile Cross, has been used for a variety of businesses since the James I pub closed, including a hairdresser’s and a cafe.
+The building, on Drayton Road, Mile Cross, has been used for a variety of businesses since the Galley Hill pub closed, including a hairdresser’s and a cafe.

-The James I closed in 2007 and was left abandoned until 2010 when it was converted into properties and business units.
-It closed after Enterprise Inns failed to find another tenant.
+The Galley Hill closed in 2005 and was left abandoned until 2008 when it was converted into properties and business units.

 It has been running as a cafe called Galley which has since closed.